Anatomically-Controllable Medical Image Generation with Segmentation-Guided Diffusion Models: Abstract

 \section{Abstract}

-Diffusion models have enabled remarkably high-quality medical image generation, which can help mitigate the expenses of acquiring and annotating new images by supplementing small or imbalanced datasets, along with other applications.
-However, these are hampered by the challenge of enforcing global anatomical realism in generated images.
-To this end, we propose a diffusion model for anatomically-controlled medical image generation.
-Our model follows a multi-class anatomical segmentation mask at each sampling step and incorporates a \textit{random mask ablation} training algorithm, to enable conditioning on a selected combination of anatomical constraints while allowing flexibility in other anatomical areas.
-This also improves the network's learning of anatomical realism for the completely unconditional (unconstrained generation) case.
-Comparative evaluation on breast MRI and abdominal/neck-to-pelvis CT datasets demonstrates superior anatomical realism and input mask faithfulness over state-of-the-art models.
-We also offer an accessible codebase and release a dataset of generated paired breast MRIs.
-Our approach facilitates diverse applications, including pre-registered image generation, counterfactual scenarios, and others.
+Diffusion models have enabled remarkably high-quality medical image generation, yet it is challenging to enforce anatomical constraints in generated images.
+To this end, we propose a diffusion model-based method that supports anatomically-controllable medical image generation, by following a multi-class anatomical segmentation mask at each sampling step.
+We additionally introduce a \textit{random mask ablation} training algorithm to enable conditioning on a selected combination of anatomical constraints while allowing flexibility in other anatomical areas.
+We compare our method (``\textbf{SegGuidedDiff}'') to existing methods on breast MRI and abdominal/neck-to-pelvis CT datasets with a wide range of anatomical objects.
+Results show that our method reaches a new state-of-the-art in the faithfulness of generated images to input anatomical masks on both datasets, and is on par for general anatomical realism.
+Finally, our model also enjoys the extra benefit of being able to adjust the anatomical similarity of generated images to real images of choice through interpolation in its latent space.
+SegGuidedDiff has many applications, including cross-modality translation, and the generation of paired or counterfactual data.
+Our code is available at \url{https://github.com/mazurowski-lab/segmentation-guided-diffusion}.